Sensex, Nifty fall as India-Pak tensions rise; fear index India VIX jumps 15% - Sensex, Nifty fall as India Pak tensions rise; fear index India VIX jumps 15% BusinessToday

 "There is a lot of caution in the markets as investors are worried that the ongoing tension resulting in a major conflict between the two nuclear-powered nations going ahead could spark a major sell-off in equities, and hence profit-taking was seen in almost all the sectors barring select IT counters.
 With the local currency depreciating sharply amid the ongoing stand-off, foreign investors could flee from domestic equities to park their funds in overseas safe-haven assets," said Prashanth Tapse, Senior VP (Research) at Mehta Equities.

-The S-400 Sudarshan Chakra air defence missile systems of the Indian Air Force (IAF) were fired last night against Pakistani targets moving towards India last night.
+Last night, the S-400 Sudarshan Chakra air defence missile systems of the Indian Air Force (IAF) were fired against Pakistani targets moving towards India.
 The targets were successfully neutralised in the operation.
 On the intervening night of May 7-8, Pakistan attempted to engage a number of military targets using drones and missiles in northern and western India.